 The Company considers all highly liquid investments with a maturity date of one year or less at the balance sheet date to be short-term investments.
-At December 31, 2008 short-term investments consisted of U.S. Treasury securities, debt securities of the U.S. government and corporate debt.
-Short-term investments consisted of corporate debt and asset backed securities at December 31, 2007.
-All short-term investments were classified as available for sale as of December 31, 2008 and 2007.
+At December 31, 2009 short-term investments consisted of U.S. Treasury securities and debt securities of the U.S. government.
+Short-term investments consisted of U.S. Treasury securities, debt securities of the U.S. government and corporate debt at December 31, 2008.
+All short-term investments were classified as available for sale as of December 31, 2009 and 2008.
 See Note 4 for further discussion on short-term investments.